Vutshi/GHZ-bench/README.md

 ## About

-This program was created by [Denis Vasilyev](https://github.com/Vutshi) and someone who-must-not-be-named.
+This program was created by [Vutshi](https://github.com/Vutshi) and someone who-must-not-be-named.